edom/work/edom.github.io/modeldata.md

 Business process automation begins with data modeling.

+An *entity* is something that has an identity: an entity persists through time.
+In relational databases, an entity is a row with a primary key;
+two entities are assumed to be identical iff their primary keys are equal.

+We can store data as array of fixed-size records on disk.

 Suppose we are building an online shop.
 We sell disparate things such as houses, cars, and phones.
 We want each item type to have tailored search